Whatever your level of expertise, Heads I Win, Tails I Win can help you vastly improve your odds of investment success.CRITICAL PRAISE

 “Treat this like a lengthy dialogue with a kind, funny, and very wise friend who takes you through all the key principles of how not to lose money, and does it in wonderfully simple language without ever getting bogged down in numbers or jargon.”

-—JOHN AUTHERS, chief investment columnist at FINANCIAL TIMES
+—JOHN AUTHERS, investment columnist at BLOOMBERG

 “Jakab has written a very clear guide to managing your money in a very clear, witty, and easy-to-read style.
 This is the book you should read and then give a copy to your kids and friends.”